liamgraefe/WLMS/README.md

     If you get asked to enter a password, just press enter

-4. Start the Apache Web Server and MySQL database over the XAMPP UI
+4. Start the Apache Web Server and MySQL database over the XAMPP UI (on mac: manager-osx)

 5. Now you can visit [WLMS](http://localhost/WLMS/index.php) in your browser